nQuiz/nquiz.io/reports.md

 The algorithm is as follows:

-`avZaps` = the average number of zaps received per question, or 1, whichever is higher.
+* `avZaps` = the average number of zaps received per question, or 1, whichever is higher.
 Calculated daily.
-`avRep` = the average amount of reputation per user, or 1, whichever is higher.
+* `avRep` = the average amount of reputation per user, or 1, whichever is higher.
 Calculated daily.
-`qZaps` = number of unique players who have zapped the question revision at the time the report is made `pRep` = reputation of the player making the report at the time the report is made
+* `qrZaps` = number of unique players who have zapped the question revision (at the time the report is made).
+* `pRep` = reputation of the player making the report (at the time the report is made).

-The `reportScore` of one report against a question revision is calculated as:  `qZaps/avZaps + pRep/avRep`.
+The `reportScore` of one report against a question revision is calculated as:  `qrZaps/avZaps + pRep/avRep`.
 Players may only submit one report per revision.

 When the sum of the reports on that question revision exceeds a threshold of `21` the question is removed from the question bank and the creator is notified.
 The question must then be adjusted, and resubmitted to the [review](/review.md) process.